• Skip to Content

 AS.010.407.
 Ancient Americas Metallurgy.
 3 Credits.

-This course addresses the technology, aesthetics, and social significance of metals.
-Case studies are drawn from North America, Mesoamerica, and the Andes.
+This course addresses the technology, iconography and social significance of metals and draws on case studies from the Americas.
 Collections study in museums.

 Writing Intensive